srobotta/moodle-database-presets/doodle/README.md

 then creating the date string is a bit more complicated.
 The string `25.02.2026 11-12 am` needs to be converted into `2026-02-25 11:00:00` from which a date object can be created.
-Here, only the first hour when the appoinment starts, is used.
+Here, only the first hour is used, when the appoinment starts.
 The `cleanDateString()` function looks like the following:

 ```